hoveronica/Code-challenge-Pt2/README.md

 ## Ideas behind the implementation
 This application is written in HTML, CSS and AngularJS.
 I picked AngularJS because it simplifies the process in creating a single-page application, and also make code resuable with the directives in its library.
-This is an extension of the code challenge.
+\nThis is an extension of the code challenge.
 I used ng-repeat and ng-controller to display information of the stores.
 Due to time constraint, I could not finish changing display text based on soldOut and sellingOut status.